-Once the buggy board was in place on the pushchair LP loved it.
+Once the universal buggy board was in place on the pushchair LP loved it.
 She jumped on and off happily and was more than comfortable to stay on the board walking into town, wandering around the shops or for a day out.

 Is there anything you need to know about the Lascal Buggyboard Maxi?

 Having a toddler ride on a board on the back of a pushchair does change the weight of the pushchair quite considerably too.
 The balance is different and turning can be harder as well as going up and down kerbs.
 In these situations I have found it easier to get LP to hop off the board.
 She gets back on again when we’re on flat, straight ground.
 The buggy board also makes any journeys slightly noisier with an extra set of plastic wheels moving along but it’s a noise you soon get used to.

 The Lascal Buggy Board Maxi is something that I had been considering getting for literally months.
 I am now so glad that we made the investment.
-LP is so much happier not being in the pushchair.
+LP is so much happier standing on the board platform and not being in pushchairs.
 She is getting the opportunity to walk a lot more too.
 I’m glad we didn’t buy a buggy board when LP was younger.
-I think that if she’d had to use one when Little Man was born it would have been incredibly frustrating and hard work.
+I think that if she’d been using one when Little Man was born it would have been incredibly frustrating and hard work.